datacarpentry/astronomy-python/_episodes/06-photo.md

 ~~~
 {: .language-python}

-Here's what these boundaries look like:
+Here is our plot with these boundaries:

 ~~~
 plot_cmd(candidate_df)